poype/container_doc/10_stateful/doc.md

 before deploying a StatefulSet, you first need to create a headless Service, which will be used to provide the **network identity** for your stateful pods.

+You’re setting the clusterIP field to None, which makes this a headless Service.

 ```yaml
 apiVersion: v1
 kind: Service